census-instrumentation/opencensus-specs/resource/Resource.md

 # Resource API Overview
-The resource library primarily defines a type that captures information about the entity for which stats or traces are reported.
+The resource library primarily defines a type that captures information about the entity for which metrics or traces are reported.
 It further provides a framework for detection of resource information from the environment and progressive population as signals propagate from the core instrumentation library to a backend's exporter.